Annika series 2 ending explained and will there be a series 3 to resolve *that* cliff-hanger moment for DI Annika Strandhed

 Annika series 2 ending explained

-Jackie had been a detective herself until retiring a few years earlier and she’d died from smoke inhalation after her boat was set on fire.
-After a series of investigative avenues were gone down, sadly all to no avail, the Annika series 2 ending delivered an earth-shattering twist for the determined DI.
+Jackie had been a detective until retiring a few years earlier and she died from smoke inhalation after her boat was set on fire.
+After a series of investigative avenues were gone down, sadly all to no avail, the Annika series 2 ending delivered a major twist for the determined DI as the focus turned a little too close to home.

 Annika in Annika season 2